 Quality-Adjusted-Life Years (QALY).
 Determining a cost-effectiveness threshold for one year of healthy life (known as a Quality-Adjusted Life Year, or QALY), remains the primary way that ICER decides what is good value, which can impact patient access to needed treatments.
 In fact, patient organizations are especially concerned that the QALY could discriminate against older patients or those with disabilities.
 Health economists also recognize that the QALY is an imperfect measurement, and that’s why other framework developers are testing other methods, including multi-criteria decision analysis.
 NPC believes it is critical to test and implement alternative value assessment methods.

 We’ll also be keeping close watch on other changes to see how ICER puts them in motion.
 Among them, ICER has agreed to increase its use of real-world evidence (RWE) as part of its review process, although how and when it will use RWE remains unclear.
 It also has agreed to update previous reviews on a regular basis, if new evidence becomes available.

 It’s important to keep in mind that there is no “best” framework.
 All of them, including ICER’s framework, have strengths and weaknesses and should only be used in combination with other value assessment tools.
 There is a need – and room for – many different frameworks and voices to address health spending questions.

-NPC has developed a broad range of peer-reviewed studies, public comments and Q&A discussions with patient organizations about value assessment.
-Check out NPC’s website to view these resources.
+NPC has developed a broad range of peer-reviewed studies and public comments on value assessment.